oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Applications of SD-JWT SHOULD be explicitly typed using the `typ` header parameter.
 See (#explicit_typing) for more details.

 It is the Issuer who decides which claims are selectively disclosable and which are not.
 However, claims controlling the validity of the SD-JWT, such as `iss`, `exp`, or `nbf` are usually included in plaintext.
-End-User claims MAY be included as plaintext as well, e.g., if hiding the particular claims from the Verifier does not make sense in the intended use case.
+End-User claims MAY be included as plaintext as well, e.g., if hiding the particular claims from the Verifier is not required in the intended use case.

 Claims that are not selectively disclosable are included in the SD-JWT in plaintext just as they would be in any other JSON structure.